clefourrier/PLexGen/README.md

 ## Use this repo for your languages
 ### sound_changes
-Add your sound changes to a new file
+Add your sound changes to a new file.

 A sound change has the following shape: `origin_phones/new_phones/context`
 - Phones:
   - A phone in lowercase represents itself.
 V means vowel.
 C means consonnant.
 A comma separates two groups of phones.